metaDAOproject/JTD-docs/docs/mechanics/implementation.md

 </div>

-If a settlement authority reverts a vault, all conditional token minters can get back what their originally deposited.
+If a settlement authority reverts a vault, all conditional token minters can get back what they originally deposited.
 This has the same effect as reverting all of the transfers.

 <div style="text-align: center;">